 Fast Entry

 The Technical Assignment is provided by the customer.
-Skipping TA and PP saves 350 pd and nearly a year.
-First artifact delivered at 0.77 years.
+Skipping TA and PP reduces the calculated route by 350 person-days and almost one year.
+The first artifact appears in 0.77 years.

 Case 6